 What will the SQE cover?

-SQE1 will include theoretical subjects, or 'functioning legal knowledge assessments':
+SQE1 includes theoretical subjects, or 'functioning legal knowledge assessments' (FLKs):

 When will I sit each part of the SQE?

 You cannot sit the SQE2 unless you’ve passed SQE1.
 For those who are looking to fast-track the process, by registering for the SQE2 just before or just after the SQE1 exam, be aware that if you fail SQE1 you cannot sit SQE2, which may be a very expensive gamble.
-As outlined in the diagram above, it’s suggested that students will sit SQE1 before their legal work experience period and SQE2 afterwards.
-There may well be some flexibility around this and some candidates may complete work experience either side of both exams, or do the SQE2 before doing any qualifying work experience.
+As outlined in the diagram above, it’s suggested that students sit SQE1 before their legal work experience period and SQE2 afterwards.
+There may well be some flexibility around this, and some candidates may complete work experience either side of both exams, or do the SQE2 before doing any qualifying work experience.

 How much will the SQE cost?